What You Should Know About Earning a Public Administration Degree

 • Acquisition and development of human capital

-Some master’s degree programs may also offer specializations.
-For example, you may choose to focus your education and career on the administration of public health care or nonprofit organizations rather than government agencies.
+Some master’s degree programs may also offer other specializations.
+For example, you may choose to focus your education and career on the administration of public healthcare or nonprofit organizations rather than government agencies.

-Students who hold a BA in Government may pursue entry-level jobs in this field.
+There are a number of entry-level jobs available in the field.
 These may include the following:

 • Campaign worker